nigelhorne/ged2site/README.md

 * Load in all the CPAN modules that ged2site uses.

 * Install Family Tree Maker.
 Sorry, there's no alternative, you'll just have to find a copy and buy it.
-Good luck because ACOM is dropping it, and I'm yet to play with its successor.
+Yes, I know it no longer supports syncing, hopefully this will be addressed soon.

 * Sync your ACOM tree to FTM, ensuring you also sync all of the media.